Submissions

 Original research manuscripts should be submitted both with and without author names and include the following sections in the following order:

-Title: The title should be the same as on the title page.
+Title: The title should match the one on the title page.

 Abstract: The abstract should be a paragraph of no more than 300 words.
 It should follow the style of structured abstracts without headings that include these points: